Climate change is increasing hunger and malnutrition

 The combined threat of hunger and malnutrition has been significantly worsened due to climate change.
 The escalating frequency and intensity of extreme weather events, such as droughts, floods, and storms, have disrupted agricultural production and reduced food availability.
 Poor and marginalised communities – already vulnerable to food insecurity – bear the brunt of these changes, as staple crops fail and livestock suffer.

-Our experience from health and nutrition programmes in Sierra Leone, Mauritania, Uganda, and Tanzania show climate change, food insecurity, and malnutrition are intractably connected.
+Our experience from health and nutrition programmes in Sierra Leone, Mauritania, Uganda, and Tanzania show that climate change, food insecurity, and malnutrition are intractably connected.
 Extreme and unpredictable weather patterns destroy crops and livestock, reducing food availability and pushing poor communities further into hunger.

 The interplay between these issues underscores the urgent need for sustainable and comprehensive solutions and policy initiatives to address food shortages and nutritional needs in ways that can withstand the threats posed by climate change.